synduce/Synduce/README.md

 ## PMRS syntax

-`atropos` uses a special syntax to specify recursion schemes (Pattern Matching Recursion Schemes).
+`Synduce` uses a special syntax to specify recursion schemes (Pattern Matching Recursion Schemes).
 The files ending in `.pmrs` are examples of this syntax.
 The benchmark `benchmarks/list/mpshom.pmrs` includes detailed comments on the input format.

 The general syntax of a pattern matching recursion scheme is as follows: